 The Employment Readiness Program (ERP) is committed to strengthening all military spouses and dependents - from the spouse of a senior officer, senior enlisted, or junior enlisted to military teens and college students.
 The ERP enhances employment options through career counseling, vocational assessment, employment information, and employer referral assistance.

-- Job Search Preparation
+- Job search strategies

-Access to the ACS Discovery Center/Computer Lab:
+ACS Discovery Center/Computer Lab

 MARK YOUR CALENDAR for “TUESDAY TRAININGS” to receive a wide-variety of classes throughout the year!

 Most classes are held from 9a.m. – 12p.m.
 See schedule or contact ERP team for details